Cynthia Mendes: Career

 From 2004 to 2017, Mendes was a clinical supervisor at an orthodontics clinic in Barrington, Rhode Island.
 She later worked as a manager at Big Brothers Big Sisters of Rhode Island.
-She was elected to the Rhode Island Senate in November 2020 and assumed office on January 5, 2021.
+In the 2020 elections, Mendes ran for the Rhode Island Senate seat in the 18th district, which includes the cities of East Providence and Pawtucket, and she obtained the endorsement of the progressive Rhode Island Political Cooperative.
+She defeated incumbent William Conley Jr. in the Democratic primary in what The Boston Globe deemed as an upset victory.
+She was elected to the state senate in November 2020 and assumed office on January 5, 2021.